 Propelling Wenger to the Top

 Whilst the duo of Bergkamp and Henry have become legendary in the Arsenal history books, the partnership of Wright and Bergkamp has been sadly neglected in comparison.
-Whilst Arsenal under Arsene Wenger have seen some fantastic pairings over the course of his reign, none were arguably as important as the duo of Bergkamp and Ian Wright.
+Whilst Arsenal under Arsene Wenger has seen some fantastic pairings over the course of his reign, none were arguably as important as the duo of Bergkamp and Ian Wright.

 The perfect combination of style meeting efficiency, Bergkamp and Wright made for a frightening duo and have routinely spoken about the special relationship they had together on the pitch.
-The two would combine most famously in Arsene Wenger's first full season in England, toppling Manchester United by a single point at the top of the table and claiming Arsenal's first ever Premier League victory.
+The two would combine most famously in Arsene Wenger's first full season in England, toppling Manchester United by a single point at the top of the table and claiming Arsenal's first-ever Premier League victory.

 Wayne Rooney/Javier Hernandez—Manchester United (2010–2015)